I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Recap: DIY Aged galvanized metal

-Just to give you the cliffs notes version of this DIY method of aging galvanized metal, here it is:
+To give you the cliffs notes version of this DIY method of aging galvanized metal, here it is:

 Materials need: